team-alembic/ash_authentication/documentation/tutorials/auth0-quickstart.md

   7. Set "Allowed Web Origins" to your application's base URL.
   8. Click "Save Changes".

-Next we can configure our resource (assuming you already have everything else set up):
+Next we can configure our resource:

 ```elixir
 defmodule MyApp.Accounts.User do